 This is about far greater things than just plumbing and gymnastics.

-You know that in your own life, the physical act of sex isn’t the totality of your sexuality; that it is also about affection and companionship and the desire to love and be loved.
+You know that in your own life, the physical act of sex isn’t the totality of your sexuality; that it is also about affection and companionship and the desire to love and be loved; about intimacy and belonging.
 It’s about who you are drawn to and attracted to and compelled to be close to.

 In your own story, you experienced those things firsthand before you ever thought about or experienced the act of intercourse.
 In those moments when you first began to understand your own sexual identity, it snuck up on you and surprised you.
 There was likely no internal battle, no great wrestling, no real conscious choice to be made.